Gallbladder, injury of

 The VA rates Gallbladder, injury of under Diagnostic Code (DC) 7317, governed by 38 CFR 38 CFR § 4.114.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-What evidence do I need to establish service connection for Gallbladder, injury of?
+What evidence supports a higher rating for Gallbladder, injury of?

-What is the C&P exam like for Gallbladder, injury of?
+What happens at the C&P exam for Gallbladder, injury of?

 Get a Personalized Rating Analysis